xiaochuany/blog/docs/posts/2025-12-16-assist_validation.md

 1. existence
 2. directionality
-3. invariants
+3. shape
 4. scope
 5. governance

-Let's consider a concrete example (IRRBB, average maturity, internal behaviour model, non-contractual data + customer behaviour, ALM + reporting + ICAAP).

-1. must exist (which article?)
-2. when data volume decreases -> widen estimation error
-3. some thing should be monotone
-4. which portfolio
-5. does it change in one year.

-Fo each propertie
+Let's consider a concrete example: IRB PD rating assignments for EU credit risk retail portfolio.

+## Prompts

-1. regulatory extraction: For IRB PD Margin of Conservatism, list binding ECB/EBA/CRR requirements related only to (existence / directionality / shape / scope / governance).
+1. IRB PD rating assignments for EU credit risk retail portfolio., list binding ECB/EBA/CRR requirements related only to (existence / directionality / shape / scope / governance).
 Cite article or paragraph.
-2. f

-Prompt 1 — Regulatory extraction (per bucket)

-“For IRB PD Margin of Conservatism, list binding ECB/EBA/CRR requirements related only to (existence / directionality / shape / scope / governance).
-Cite article or paragraph.”

-(run once per bucket)

-Prompt 2 — Completeness test

-“Are there any IRB PD MoC requirements that do not fall into the five buckets (existence, directionality, shape, scope, governance)?
-If yes, list them and explain why.”
+2. Are there any IRB PD rating assignment requirements that do not fall into the five buckets (existence, directionality, shape, scope, governance)?
+If yes, list them and explain why.

-If “no” → coverage achieved.

-Prompt 3 — Independence test

-“Construct an IRB PD MoC implementation that satisfies all requirements except monotonicity.
-What supervisory finding would ECB raise?”
+3. Construct an IRB PD rating assignments implementation that satisfies all requirements except (existence / directionality / shape / scope / governance).
+What supervisory finding would ECB raise?

-Repeat for each bucket.

-If ECB raises a distinct finding each time → model is complete.

-Prompt 4 — Minimal counterexample

-“Give the simplest IRB PD MoC implementation that looks reasonable but would be rejected by SSM.
+4. “Give the simplest IRB PD rating assignments implementation that looks reasonable but would be rejected by SSM.
 Specify the violated requirement and reference.”

-This catches fake-safe designs.

-Prompt 5 — JST flip (threat model)

-“You are an ECB JST validator reviewing this IRB PD MoC.
-Which part would you challenge first and why?”
+5. You are an ECB JST validator reviewing this IRB PD MoC.
+Which part would you challenge first and why?

-If answer mentions data scarcity / uncertainty coverage / rank violations, you’re aligned.

-Prompt 6 — Regression test (future-proofing)

-“Would any recent CRR / EBA / ECB updates invalidate any of the five IRB PD MoC bullets?
-If yes, which one?”
+6. Would any recent CRR / EBA / ECB updates invalidate any of the five IRB PD MoC bullets?
+If yes, which one?

-If none → no rework.

-## case EU credit PD IRB retail p1capital